metrorailings/OwlBlog/content/posts/week-5-insights.md

 The Vikings are very content playing cover-two defense against the Russell Wilson offense.
 And so far, it's working spectacularly.

+Minnesota playing with some passion.

 ***

 ## Eagles @ Steelers

 Steelers interestingly using jet sweeps and end-around to create some misdirection on running plays.It hasn't worked, as the Eagles have been more keen on stopping the ground game.
-Perhaps explains why a jet sweep on one play produced some decent yardage.
+Perhaps explains why a jet sweep on a few plays produced some decent yardage.

+Two big penalties sustained a Steelers drive that ended in a touchdown.
+One a defensive pass interference and the other a personal foul.
+A damn shame too.